 - must retain and keep custody of the imported "prohibited articles" or "reserved commodities", and shall not deliver them to the importer until valid import licences are produced;

-- shall not carry any "prohibited articles" or "reserved commodities" for exportation until valid export licences are produced, or receipt of the notification from the Director of Trade and Industry that the relevant products or commodities have been issued with export licence; and
+- shall not carry any "prohibited articles" or "reserved commodities" for exportation until valid export licences are produced, or receipt of the notification from the Director-General of Trade and Industry that the relevant products or commodities have been issued with export licence; and

 - must deliver within 14 days after importation/exportation of the "prohibited articles" or "reserved commodities" to the Director-General of Trade and Industry the import/export licences together with the relevant manifests of the vessel, aircraft or vehicle.

 Particulars Required to be Provided on Manifests

 - How to deliver Manifests and Paper Licences / Supporting Documents